terra-money/docs/docs/develop/dapp/quick-start/cw20-factory.md

 ```

 When the contract is generated, the following displays:

 ```sh
 generating contract... done
 ```

 # 3. Modify the mnemonics passphrase

-Before editing the smart contracts that you instantiated in step 2, modify the mnemonics passphrase that will be used to do deploy to LocalTerra:
+Before editing the smart contracts you instantiated in step 2, modify the mnemonic you'll use to do deploy the contract to LocalTerra:

 a.
 Navigate to ` /token-factory`

 ```
 cd /token-factory
 ```

 b.
-Open `/keys.terrain.js` and set the `mnemonic` passphrase to the following:
+Open `/keys.terrain.js` and set the `mnemonic`s to the following:

 ```
 notice oak worry limit wrap speak medal online prefer cluster roof addict wrist behave treat actual wasp year salad speed social layer crew genius